Income-Based Health Care (Medicaid)

 In some circumstances Medicaid will provide a pregnant woman temporary coverage for immediate access to prenatal care under the determination of Presumptive Eligibility

-For many people Medicaid eligibility will be decided by their financial situation — your family’s income may need to be below certain “income limits.”
+For most people, Medicaid eligibility will be decided by their financial situation.
 For more information on the different income limits for Medicaid programs, please see these charts created by the Florida Department of Children and Families:

-Medically Needy functions on a “share of cost” system.
-This means that Medicaid will use your family’s size and financial information to decide on your monthly share of cost.
-A share of cost is a lot like a deductible — when you receive medical services you’ll have to pay for them yourself until you meet your share of cost.
-Once this number is reached, you will be eligible for Medicaid for the rest of the month.
+DCF uses household size and income to determine a monthly “share of cost.”
+The share of cost is a lot like an insurance deductible – when you receive medical services, you’ll have to pay for them yourself until you meet your share of cost.
+Once this amount is reached, you will be eligible for Medicaid for the rest of the month.

-Medicaid must verify your family’s income and you must provide medical bills and invoices to the Department of Children and Families as proof that you have paid your share of cost and have additional expenses remaining.
+You must provide medical bills and invoices to the Department of Children and Families as proof that you have met your share of cost.
 Once a bill is used to meet the share of cost, it cannot be used again to meet the share of cost in another month.

 WHAT DO YOU NEED TO DO?